Community Convos

 Living Mindfully and Healthfully in Conversation with Urban Greenspaces and Community

-Community Convos creates intentional, small-group opportunities for personal growth and wellness.
+Each session offers small-group opportunities for personal growth, connection, and wellness.
 The program also raises awareness of the value of greenspaces for promoting well-being and resilient urban living.
-Greater awareness and appreciation of green spaces in urban areas reciprocally increases engagement with healthy outdoor activities and community appreciation for innovative urban design and development.
+Greater awareness and appreciation of green spaces in urban areas reciprocally increases engagement with healthy outdoor activities and appreciation for innovative urban design and development.

 In these ways, Community Convos synergizes with Fort Worth’s exciting new GREENPrint project, particularly two of their central goals: